 The type of encryption can be set to none, SSL/TLS or STARTTLS, it depends on the mail server setup.
 Usually, it’s the SSL/TLS.

 SMTP Port should be set to 465 or 587 if you are using cPanel and SSL/TLS.
 If you don’t use encryption, just set it to the default SSL port 25.

 No, set the SMTP Authentication to yes and enter the SMTP Username and SMTP Password you noted while creating the email.
 Please note that you need to enter the full email address in the SMTP Username field, e.g. [email protected]

 After you enter all the data and save changes.
 Access the Test Email tab and try sending the emails to validate the setup.

-After you manage to set your WordPress to send out the real email messages using SMTP you should have no worries about the missed emails no more.
-In this way, your WordPress website will deliver mails to Gmail, Yahoo, and custom email servers across the internet without the problems.
+After you manage to set your WordPress to send out the real email messages using SMTP you should have no worries about the missed emails anymore.
+In this way, your WordPress website will deliver mails to Gmail, Yahoo, and custom email servers across the internet without problems.

 If you still have problems with email deliverability, give us a shout in the comments section and we will help you out.